 All forms of harassment are prohibited.
 Sexual harassment is a form of sex discrimination that is illegal under Title VII of the Civil Rights Act of 1964 for employees and under Title IX of the Education Amendments of 1972 for students, and defined consistent with the guidelines of the Equal Employment Opportunity Commission.
 Student complaints are addressed by meeting with the Director of Title IX and Student Conduct, who review2s the steps taken and attempts to resolve the matter.
 For more specific information on KCC’s harassment policies, consult the Student Handbook.

 Award of Completion

-Although Community Education courses carry no credit, awards of completion are available upon request and by recommendation of the instructor through the Community and Workforce Education Department.
+Although Community Education courses carry no credit, awards of completion are available upon request and by recommendation of the instructor through Community and Workforce Education.

 Unofficial transcripts are available on the KCC website under the MyKCC account.
 Official transcripts may be ordered by mail or online.
 A maximum of five transcripts may be ordered at a time.
 Allow five to seven business days from receipt to process.

 To order a transcript by mail, send a completed Transcript Request Form and the $8.00 processing fee to: